Video Tips

 Depending on the topic and audience, you might need to give some backstory or context before you’re able to dive into your main content.
 In this case, do so as succinctly as you can.
 Your intro has to be compact and impactful to persuade the viewer to keep watching.

 After the introduction, make a smooth transition to your main points.
 Arrange them so that they build on one another, creating a cogent storyline.
-Otherwise, they’ll be nothing more but blocks of uncorrelated information.
+Otherwise, they’ll be nothing more than blocks of uncorrelated information.

 Don’t include too many key points in your video script.
 Too much information in one video will be distracting, and your audience will have a hard time capturing your main message.